Rani Kalindi: Rule

 Kalindi Rani succeeded Raja Dharam Bux Khan in 1832 who died without a male heir.
 After the Raja's death, a Phoongye (Buddhist monk) came to Arakan to strengthen the cause of Buddhism and convert Kalindi Rani from Hinduism.
 As a result the Rani converted to Buddhism.
 The Sangharaja Nikeya believed the Chittagong Buddhists were failing to uphold the principles of Buddhism by worshipping the wrong deities and were in need of reform and purification.
 When the Sangharaja Nikaya reformers gained the support of Kalindi Rani and began annual fairs honoring Shakyamuni Buddha and replicas of the famed Mahamuni image and built the area's first Pali-language "model schools".
 To remove corruption from the Sangha and practiced faith of the Chakmas, Kalindi Rani invited Sangharaja Daramitta Mahasthavira of Arakan to come to her kingdom.
 Mahasthhavira headed the reform movement in 1864.
 She also supported the publication of the first book on Buddhism in the Bengali language known as Bauddharanjika translated from Burmese.
-Mahasthavira revised the Chakma Buddhit liturgy in terms of animistic and tantric practice into Theravada Buddhism.
+Mahasthavira revised the Chakma Buddhist liturgy in terms of animistic and tantric practice into Theravada Buddhism.
 As the senior most consort Kalinid Rani became regent to her minor step-grandson allowing her to rule the largest territory of the Hill tracts against the Mong and Bohmong.
 Kalindi Rani litigated via Bengali lawyers against the other wives of her late husband.
 Kalindi Rani would also fight a twelve-year court case to claim the properties of her husband which would be granted in 1844.
 Her legal claim was that she was Hindu widow and thus had the right to solely manage the estates keft by him.
 The estates of Dharam Bux Khan were under the Court of Wards, Chittagong, before going under the Sarbarakarship of Sukhdev Diwan, a relative of Kalindi and Dharam Bux Khan's widow.
 In 1855, Kalindi Rani was declared sole representative and the settlement Jum Bangu Utterkul was renewed with an annual rent.
 As a result the Kalindi Rani fought for recognition of a propriety right in soil and for a permanent settlement.
 However it was ruled that the government was the sole proprietor and the right was to permanent settlement would not be recognised.

 Kalindi Rani monopolized jhum tax collection and charged collateral male heirs for rebellion and riot.
 She further coerced members of the clan to accumulate power by restructuring the role of dewan as being a class of families as opposed to a prime minister.
-Using her family's influence in the royal house Kalindi assumed the de-factor sovereign powers of the Chakma durbar.
+Using her family's influence in the royal house Kalindi assumed the de facto sovereign powers of the Chakma durbar.